 - Participation in a sport or profession that demands a low weight and/or high level of fitness.

 - Some men who feel under pressure to achieve a high level of physical attractiveness.

 How are men different?

-Males often begin an eating disorder at older ages than females do, and they more often have a history of obesity or overweight.
+Males often begin an eating disorder at older ages than females do, and they more often have a history of weight concerns.

 If males have body concerns, they often want to bulk up and become larger and more muscular or fitness can be the main focus.

-Males usually equate thinness with weakness and frailty, and instead of aspiring to be thin, they aspire to be fit.
+Males sometimes equate thinness with weakness and frailty, and instead of aspiring to be thin, they aspire to be fit.

 Treatment for men.

-Because eating disorders are often described as female problems, males can be reluctant to admit they need help.
+Because eating disorders are often perceived as female problems, males can be reluctant to admit they need help.